divyuk/news-aggregator/README.md

 # news-aggregator

-Backend Application for News Client.
+Backend Application for client One News.

 ## Built using